MarianeReq/Thesis-Implementation-Stock-Prediction/README.md

 # Thesis-Implementation-Stock-Prediction
+## An RNN and LSTM implementaion that incorporates Technical Indicators

 - So far added base frames for the RNN and LSTM implementation
 - Please rememeber to download dependencies before running